Next-Generation-Devs/ngrh/src/hooks/use-fetch/README.md

 };
 ```

-Just revalidate the data with the server:
+Just revalidate the data with the server 💻:

 We can also just send a request to the data provider to revalidate the data by passing to the mutate function a `null` value in the first parameter and in this situation it will show the temp data until the revalidation is finished.